omnibenchmark-renku/contributed-project-templates/omnibench-dataset/README.md

 Please note that **any processing steps (filtering, doublets removal) that will not be evaluated in the benchmark should be done in this repo**.
 Likewise, if you want to assess the effect of processing later on, don't include these steps yet.

 II.
 Fill in the metadata in the `config.sh` and in the R script.
+Be especially aware of:

+- `IN_PREFIX['data_generation_script']` : which **should match your data generation script**.
+It will allow to track any changes to it and rerun the workflow should it be modified.

+- `TAG_LIST=("")`: this is the keyword(s) defining your dataset.
+There is typically 1 keyword per omnibenchmark pipeline (e.g. "normalization_benchmark"), which allows any of its components to query all data with this keyword.

 ### 3. Load your data in Renku